 2021 marks the 900th anniversary of the foundation of Reading Abbey, once one of Europe’s largest royal monasteries, by King Henry I.

-We'd like you to join in the celebrations!
-The flagship celebration event will be Abbey 900 at Water Fest on Saturday 19th June, find out more and book your free tickets.
+The flagship celebration event was the Abbey 900 at Water Fest on Saturday 19th June, find out more.

 You can find out more about other 900th anniversary events on the What's On in Reading website

 In 2018 we reopened in the Abbey Ruins as part of the £3.15m Reading Abbey Revealed project, supported by the National Lottery Heritage Fund and Historic England.